 RIBA Core Curriculum topic: Legal, regulatory and statutory compliance.

 As part of the flexible RIBA CPD programme, professional features count as microlearning.
-See further information on the updated RIBA CPD core curriculum and on fulfilling your CPD requirements as an RIBA Chartered Member.
+See further information on the updated RIBA CPD core curriculum and on fulfilling your CPD requirements as a RIBA Chartered Member.